 Soleimani N, Mohabati Mobarez A, Farhangi B. Cloning, expression and purification flagellar sheath adhesion of Helicobacter pylori in Escherichia coli host as a vaccination target.
 Clin Exp Vaccine Res.
 2016 Jan;5(1):19-25. https://doi-org.turing.library.northwestern.edu/10.7774/cevr.2016.5.1.19

-Because Crossref is all about rallying the scholarly community to work together, reference linking is an obligation for all Crossref members and for all current journal content (published during this and the two previous years).
-It is encouraged for other content types (such as books and conference proceedings), and for backfiles (published longer ago).
+Because Crossref is all about rallying the scholarly community to work together, reference linking is an obligation for all Crossref members and for all ‘current’ resources (published during this and the two previous years).
+It is also encouraged for for backfile resources (published longer ago than current resources).

 Watch the introductory reference linking animation in your language: